 It's already here.

 The reason why we say the future of webcasting is already here is because all the ways in which you can take webcasting to the next level are currently available through the right virtual format: having attendees (both virtual and in the room) register online, enabling your virtual attendees' questions and comments to be included in the room's discussion through a live moderator, and engaging your attendees across social media are all ways in which you can enhance your viewers' experience now with the right vendor.
+Adding Live Webcasts will take your Virtual Event to the next level.

 If you're not already incorporating the features mentioned above into your webcasting meetings, you may still be stuck in the past.
 Here's how your webcasts can catch up: